wrdrd/docs/docs/consulting/computer-engineering.rst

    A: For presentations.
 For presentations with multiple projectors and something like :ref:`Resolume`.

-Per :ref:`video card <video cards>` multi-headed display configurations:
+Per :ref:`video card` multi-headed display configurations:

 * Synchronized, Mirroring --- Same output on multiple monitors
 * Teamed, Seamed, Tiled --- One framebuffer which spans multiple monitors